Installing Tailscale on Asus RT-AX86U Router for a Free Home VPN

 opkg upgrade tailscale

 I have found that the Tailscale Opkg package is rarely updated.
-To update despite this, I update directly from Tailscale’s package server:
+To update despite this, you can update directly from Tailscale’s package server.
+Note that Asuswrt-Merlin discourages updating Tailscale in this way as such versions of Tailscale may be incompatible with Asuswrt-Merlin:1

 tailscale update